dsaha21/TF_Notebooks/README.md

 Stepwise notebooks on Tensorflow and Deep Learning

 # BASICS
-1. Intro to Tensorflow
+1. Intro to Tensorflow --> Codes and Exercises
-   Exercises